radredgreen/wyrecam/README.md

 Remove sd card from the camera and backup spi_backup/backup.bin  I recommend saving this with the filename of the MAC of the camera.
 This file can be used to recover the the camera to the original firmware - just rename the file to nor_full.bin, load it to the sd card and reflash.

+## Add to HomeKit
+See the video above

+## Configuration in Home.app
+# Night Vision
+Night mode is controlled automatically based on the brightness of the scene.
+Additionally, the home app has a switch for "Night Vision Light" which will turn on the infrared LED when the scene is dark.

+# Camera Status Light
+The Camera Status Ligth swich is used to turn on and off the red LED on the front of the camera.
+This can be helpful if the camera is next to a window and sees the reflection of the LED.
+Toggling this twice flips the image.
+Which brings us to...

+# Invert the image
+If the camera is mounted from the ceiling, it can be useful to flip the image.
+Toggling the Camera Status Light twice will flip the image.

 ### Documentation